(5) Baditude's Cartomizer Tank Setup Guide

 Once one has some experience with cartotanks, they can then decide to obtain a punch tool and learn to punch their own.
 Alternatively, they could learn to slot cartos with a powered dremmel tool.

 I've been using cartotanks pretty much exclusively for 2 years.
-I have both punched and slotted my own cartos.
+I have used both punched and slotted my own cartos.
 I've personally found making my own holes or slots to be unsatisfactory for a couple of reasons, and have returned to purchasing carto's with the laser-drilled holes made by the manufacturer.

 Tool-punched cartos can physically deform the cartomizer's shape from round to oval (see first image below; notice the deformity of the carto's shape).
 This deformity could possibly make them difficult to fit through the tight round hole in the tank's endcap.
 The extra effort required to twist them through the endcap puts unneccesary wear and tear on the endcap's rubber o-rings, which prevent a tank from leaking it's liquid contents.
 You can see this damage in the video of the Slap Yo Moma tank tool in PBuardo's video review previously seen on this page.
 Cartos slotted with a dremmel can also damage o-rings.